 Is this guideline up to date?

-We checked this guideline in March 2018 and a partial update will be planned.
+We checked this guideline in March 2018 and are planning to update it.

 Guideline development process